When ‘allegedly’ means ‘blatantly’ on social media

 Continue reading “Phone hacking is only part of the story”

-Bristol was at the centre of a narrative that gripped the country over Christmas, following the disappearance, discovery and investigation into the murder of Joanna Yeates.
+Bristol was at the centre of a story that gripped the country over Christmas, following Joanna Yeates’ disappearance and murder.

-Continue reading “‘Shameful’ coverage risks more than contempt”
+Continue reading “Shameful media coverage risks more than contempt”